rondagdag/audience-survey/README.md

 2. Create a new "AI Content Understanding" resource
 3. Navigate to "Keys and Endpoint" section
 4. Copy the endpoint URL and one of the keys
+5. Create a custom analyzer in Azure AI Studio with the survey field schema
+6. Copy the analyzer ID (default: `audience-survey`)

 ### 3. Run Development Server